ntvf/scoreboard/README.md

 # Live Football World Cup Scoreboard Library

 ## Description
-This is a simple in-memory library to manage live football scores for ongoing matches.
+This is a simple in-memory, thread-safe library to manage live football scores for ongoing matches.
 It provides functionality to:
 1. Start a new match.
 2. Update the score of an ongoing match.
 3. Finish a match, removing it from the scoreboard.